wavefrontHQ/docs/pages/doc/application_monitoring_overview.md

 ## Monitor Applications Running on Kubernetes

-Send eBPF data from your applications running on a Kubernetes cluster.
+Send data via eBPF from your applications running on Kubernetes.
 We can then auto-discover all the services in your Kubernetes cluster.

 Go to [Kubernetes App Auto-Instrumentation via Pixie](https://github.com/wavefrontHQ/observability-for-kubernetes/tree/main/operator/hack/autoinstrumentation#kubernetes-app-auto-instrumentation-via-pixie), and follow the instructions to send data and start monitoring your applications.